Highland Farm Residents Corporation

 How does Highland Farm Residents Corporation spend its money?

 Highland Farm Residents Corporation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Highland Farm Residents Corporation tax-deductible?